 Consider the average consumer.
 Each day they are bombarded with up to ten thousand ads from all sides – billboards, posters, social media ads, TV commercials, even Spotify ads in the middle of their favorite Workplace Chill playlist.
 With such a relentless downpour of ads, it is no wonder that the consumer scrolls past or doesn’t even register most of them.
 No one has the mental capacity to devote even a millisecond of their attention to every ad they come across.

 At the end of 2019, an estimated 527M people used mobile adblockers by default, a staggering 64% increase since 2016.
 In this day and age, the average consumer is looking to minimize their exposure to ads as much as they can, and we can’t blame them.

-Consumers agree that, together with a brand website, event and experiential marketing are the top two most important marketing channels a brand could integrate into their campaign.
+Consumers agree that, together with a brand website, event and experiential marketing are the top two most important branding and marketing channels a brand could integrate into their campaign.
 If you’re looking to break through the avalanche of ads and make your consumers remember your brand name, event marketing is the way to go.

 The Benefits of Event Marketing

 A crucial part of event marketing is engaging your prospects and customers.
 In stark contrast to the digital indifference described above, an in-person event will provide attendees with the opportunity to form in-person connections that are infinitely more valuable.
 (93% of consumers agree.)
 Relationship building is the foundation of brand loyalty, customer satisfaction, and lead generation.
 A marketing event provides a personalized customer experience that allows those customers to get to know your brand.